CarsonDavis/CarsonDavis.github.io/_posts/2024-08-11-whetstones.md

 tags: []
 description: Inventory of my whetstones with recommendations.
 media_subpath: /whetstones/
-image: whetstones.webp
+image: 20240902_154347.webp
 published: False
 ---

-There is something magical about a really, truly sharp knife.
-I'm not talking about a knife that glides through paper.
-I'm not talking about a knife that will shave.
+Most people have never used truly sharp knife.

+I'm not talking about a knife that cuts paper.
+And I'm not talking about a knife that shaves hair.

 I'm talking about a knife that can casually slice through a limp paper towel.
-No, I'm talking a knife that can carve the corner of a square of toilet paper without tearing it.
+I'm talking a knife that can carve the corner off fo a square of toilet paper without tearing it.

-The kind of knife that that glides through soft bread like it doesn't exist.
+In the kitchen, this is a knife that that glides through soft bread like it doesn't exist.
 That makes tomatoes flee in terror.

-Most people have never used an actually sharp knife.
+There is something magical about a really, truly sharp knife.

+## Avoid

+Pull Through Knife Sharpeners
+Steel Rods
+Ceramic Rods
+Electric Sharpeners
+Sharpening Systems
+Cheap Amazon Stones

 ## Recommendation Table